lucky-wolf/DW2-XL/README.md

 - NOTE: for 1.19.3 saves - you must load the 1.19.3 XL Patch to get the images to show up (that won't be needed for 1.19.4 saves, purely stop-gap measure)

 ### v1.19.3
-- Quick patch: Fixed some Missile [Ftr] and [PD] component values to align with new Missile [S] changes
+- Quick patch: Fixed some Missile [F/B] and [PD] component values to align with new Missile [S] changes

 ### v1.19.2
 - NEW Component images thanks to @Salemonz!